Updated October 5th 2023

 If the location for your ceremony or couples portraits involves hiking then definitely bring some good waterproof hiking boots.
 Again you can change these if you wish for the photos but some couples love to pair them with their wedding attire to show a true representation of the day.

-There is no one way to dress for your Ireland elopement.
+There is no one way to dress when you’re eloping in Ireland.
 The main thing to remember is to have accessories that will make sure you are warm, dry and comfortable.

 6. Choose your accommodation